Can winter make you realize you’ve grown into an old, crotchety fart? Quite so, I assure you.

 Do I like it?
 In general – not that much.
 Not that I mind the clear night sky, the stars and the quiet.
-But I’m not a village person at heart.
+Still, I’m not a village person at heart.
 I’m also not a big city girl.
-I gravitate towards the middle ground so I feel happy in the town where I currently live.
-It’s modest in size and you get all the conveniences of modern life minus the crowds, the traffic jams, the overwhelming distances and the general feeling of isolation we associate with big cities.
+I gravitate towards the middle ground, so I feel happy in the town where I currently live.
+It’s modest in size, and you get all the conveniences of modern life minus the crowds, the traffic jams, the overwhelming distances and the general feeling of isolation we associate with big cities.

-So, a quarter of a century later I’m back here, all by myself this time.
+A quarter of a century later, I’m back here, all by myself this time.
 The assignment: housesit for my parents.
 Oh, I think I forgot to mention this.
 Yes, the house belongs to my parents, who are in Italy right now.
 Being a freelancer, I have no problem packing and relocating temporarily.
 As long as I have an Internet connection, I can work anywhere.
 Lucky for my parents, I guess.

 I should explain a couple of things.
 I’m not a people person.
-No, I’m not some rude cow who delights in insulting people and behaving like a jerk in general.
-No, I have proper manners and I’m perfectly civil to strangers.
-It’s just that I’ve always been a reserved person and I don’t make friends easily.
-I am quite content to spend time alone and I never get bored.
+That said, I’m not some rude cow who delights in insulting people and behaving like a jerk in general.
+No, I have proper manners, and I’m perfectly civil to strangers.
+It’s just that I’ve always been a reserved person, and I don’t make friends easily.
+I am quite content to spend time alone, and I never get bored.

 This peek into my character has a point.
 It’s meant to tell you that I don’t mind being here alone.
 In fact, I relish it.
-I just miss my cats but I have made friends with two other felines.
-There are other animals around but I’ll tell you more about them in a minute.
+I just miss my cats, but I have made friends with two local felines.
+There are other animals around, and I’ll tell you more about them in a minute.
 As I write this, one of the kitties is sleeping in my bed.
 It must have come through the window last night because I woke up with it curled at my feet.

 I’m not telling you the name of the place because it won’t mean anything to you.
 Administratively speaking, it’s not a village.
-It was declared a town in 1984.
-But that’s just a label.
-It’s a village in every sense of the word.
+It was declared a town in 1984, but that’s just a label — this is a village in every sense of the word.
 It’s very modest in size.
-I think it only has two blocks of flats and those are four or five stories high.
+I think it only has two blocks of flats, and those are four or five stories high.
 The rest of the population live in houses.
 They all have vegetable gardens, animals in their barns, and hens and roosters roaming in the yards.
 Each house has at least one guard dog and horse-drawn carts traverse the streets.
 People here make their own wine and hard liquor, as is the case in every Bulgarian village and out-of-the-way town.

 And you never have privacy in such places, not really.
 Sometimes it’s annoying.
-Other times, you can’t help but marvel at the bond people have in such places.
+Other times, you can’t help but marvel at the bond people have.
 You get folks dropping by every day, sometimes several times a day, to check up on you.
-People bring you produce, ask how you’re doing, offer to take care of this and that in the yard.
-You look at them and you think, “I wish they’d leave me alone!”
-Then they go away and you actually start feeling happy that you matter enough to these people, who are essentially strangers.
+They bring you produce, ask how you’re doing, and offer to take care of this and that in the yard.
+You look at them and think, “I wish they’d leave me alone!”
+Then they go away, and you actually start feeling happy that you matter enough to these people, who are essentially strangers.

 But you can still sense that the spirit of the place has remained intact.
 I like that.
 I couldn’t live here all the time, no way.
 Still, I’m blissfully happy right now.
 More important than the preserved spirit of the place is the spirit of the past I can feel.
 My own past.
 A time when I felt useful and needed because a frail human being depended on me.
 A time when the peace and quiet of this place were a welcome respite.
 A time when I was truly happy.

 I’ll leave this place in a few days.
 When I visit my parents, it doesn’t feel the same.
-It’s not my place then; it’s theirs and I’m just a guest.
-But I’ll keep hoping that my future holds more of these solitary retreats.
+It’s not my place then; it’s theirs, and I’m just a guest.
+However, I’ll keep hoping that my future holds more of these solitary retreats.
 Maybe I won’t have to wait for another 26 years before it happens again…